novemberkilo/novemberkilo.github.com/_posts/2011-12-04-principle-of-simple-design.markdown

 ---

 Yesterday I attended the [_Global Day of Code Retreat, 2011_](http://coderetreat.org/events/global-day-of-coderetreat-2011) in Sydney.
-We were incredibly privileged to have the creator of Code Retreat, [Corey Haines](http://twitter.com/coreyhaines) himself facilitating.
+We were incredibly privileged to have the creator of Code Retreat, [Corey Haines](http://twitter.com/coreyhaines) facilitating.

 I found the experience to be really very profound and recommend it without reserve to developers of all levels.